-The Woodbine Club was located on the corner of 12th and Master Streets.
+The Woodbine Club was located in North Philly.
 According to Johnny Coles, it was “a minute” from John Coltrane’s apartment.

 Regular bars were open from 9pm to 2am.
 Jazz musicians would hang out at the Woodbine from 3am to 7am.
 Musicians would have jam sessions where they would hone their craft, and network to get gigs.